icopy-site/awesome/docs/awesome/awesome-directus.md

 - [Field Actions](https://github.com/utomic-media/directus-extension-field-actions) - Adds copy to clipboard and open URL's action-buttons to fields (interface + display).
 - [Generate Types](https://github.com/maltejur/directus-extension-generate-types) - Adds a module for generating typescript types for a Directus JS-SDK connected to that Directus database.
 Also can generate Python or OpenAPI types.
 - [Computed Interface](https://github.com/rezo-labs/directus-extension-computed-interface) - Perform computed value based on other fields.
+- [Inline Form Interface](https://github.com/hanneskuettner/directus-extension-inline-form-interface) - Edit M2O relations in an inline form contained in the parent record.
+- [Tab Group Interface](https://github.com/hanneskuettner/directus-extension-group-tabs-interface) - Display groups as tab panels, as a pretty, space saving alternative to the accordion group.

 ## Articles